 Copyright 2012 Qiong He

 He, Qiong.
 "Mechanism of linezolid-induced NLRP3 inflammasome activation."
-Master's thesis, University of Iowa, 2012.
+MS (Master of Science) thesis, University of Iowa, 2012.